This is the multi-page printable view of this section. Click here to print.

 Some examples of useful initial settings follow.

-• Default admin credentials: A default admin email and password is required to be defiend in the catalog service for the initial bootstrap of enterprise to succeed, which are both set through the default config file using the ANCHORE_ADMIN_PASSWORD and ANCHORE_ADMIN_EMAIL environment variables respectively.
-The Dockerfile defines a default email admin@myanchore, but does not define a default password.
+• Default admin credentials: A default admin email and password is required to be defined in the catalog service for the initial bootstrap of enterprise to succeed, which are both set through the default config file using the ANCHORE_ADMIN_PASSWORD and ANCHORE_ADMIN_EMAIL environment variables respectively.
+The system defines a default email admin@myanchore, but does not define a default password.
 If using the default config file, the user must set a value for ANCHORE_ADMIN_PASSWORD in order to succeed the initial bootstrap of the system.
 To set the default password or to override the default email, simply add overrides for ANCHORE_ADMIN_PASSWORD and ANCHORE_ADMIN_EMAIL environment variables, set to your preferred values prior to deploying Anchore Enterprise.
 After the initial bootstrap, this can be removed if desired.

 default_admin_password: '${ANCHORE_ADMIN_PASSWORD}'